meligera/python_bash/README.md

 # python_bash
-2nd term practice with python and bash language, future network engineer profile
+2nd term practice with python and bash language, hello to future me!